FAQs Insolvency, bankruptcy and liquidation

 This can be initiated by a creditor, as long as over £5,000 is owed.
 Following a bankruptcy order the Official Receiver takes ownership of all assets apart from any that are necessary for your business or basic domestic needs and investigates the financial background to the bankruptcy.
 Bankruptcy lasts for a maximum of twelve months (it be less in some cases), although your conduct may cause the court to impose a bankruptcy restriction order on you for between two and fifteen years after you are discharged from bankruptcy.

 9. What is an IVA?

 An individual voluntary agreement (IVA) is similar to a CVA but in respect of an individual.
 An IVA can be entered into either before or after a bankruptcy order has been made.

 10. What are the insolvency options for a partnership?

 These are similar to those for a company: winding up, partnership voluntary arrangements and administration orders.
 A partner can be made personally bankrupt, with the debts of the partnership ranking as a claim in your bankruptcy alongside the claims of personal creditors.

-For help with insolvency, please call us on 0117 926 4121 or contact us online and we will help you.
+For help with insolvency, please call us on 0117 926 4121 or make a Free Online Enquiry.